 Are there any pro’s to using one?

 So far as I can see, there are only two reasons to own a retractable lead.
 One is because the handles are super comfy to hold.
-And the second is as an aid to recall training.
+And the second is as an aid to recall training (although a standard long line is better).

 The lead allows some freedom in a public place whilst recall is practiced.
 Using your long lead means you can work without fear of your best bud running off and getting into too much trouble.
 In fact long leads can be especially useful when teaching him to come back to you when there are distractions nearby.
 They can also help if he has already learned that not coming back is much more fun.